2020 Case Studies in Data Analysis Competition

 Teams that select this case study will use podcasts from iTunes to develop statistical models to extract features from the provided podcasts and predict the number of reviews for the podcasts based on the extracted features.

-One award will be presented for the best poster in each of the two case studies.
-The value of the award from SSC for each case study in the 2020 competition is 750 dollars with the expectation that this award is shared equally among the members of each winning team.
-An additional award with value of 750 dollars will be awarded by CER to the second best team working on the Case Study #1.
+Two awards will be presented for the top 2 teams in each of the two case studies.
+The value of the award from SSC for each case study in the 2020 competition is 750 dollars, with the expectation that this award is shared equally among the members of each winning team.
+CER will grant one of the two awards to the team working on the Case Study #1.
 The Committee reserves the right to decline to make an award for each case study if the number of entries is insufficient.

 All participating students will receive a certificate of participation.